 Buy handicrafts from Mr. Osmar

 Curiosity: The voga boat is part of the traditional caiçara culture, originally it was made from the trunk of a single tree and preferably from noble wood.
-The construction of a voga boat starts in the middle of the forest, the chosen tree felled and with its base carved on the spot – a process that takes a few weeks.
+The construction of a voga boat starts in the middle of the forest, with the chosen fallen tree and with its base carved on the spot – a process that takes a few weeks.
 When the boat is almost ready it is time to take it to the village, several men are invited to help in this arduous mission.
-The finishing touches are done in the sculptor’s own house.
+The final touches are done in the sculptor’s own house.

 The production of these boats are increasingly rare due to the preservation of trees and today’s canoe has been modernized and can be used with oars or motor.